 If you do not have room for JanSport Backpacks in your luggage, you can find them on the island.
 This first pics shows a bit of the selection at Caye Supplies on Back Street.

-Another San Pedro Shopping option is A& R near the bottom of Middle Street, they have a supply of backpacks.
+Another San Pedro Shopping option is A&R on Middle Street near RC School.
+They have a large supply of backpacks.
 You can easily get a couple from there and walk over to Blue Water Grill to make a donation.

-Here are a couple of my favorite kids pics I have taken since I started my first volunteering at Holy Cross Anglican School back in 2007.
+Here are a couple of my favorite kids pics since I started my first Belize volunteer experience at Holy Cross Anglican School back in 2007.